On Top-$k$ Weighted SUM Aggregate Nearest and Farthest Neighbors in the $L_1$ Plane: Top- Searching in the Plane

 The lemma thus follows. \end{proof}

-Next, we compute $\calC_2$ based on $\calC_1$.
-By using the data structure in Lemma \ref{lem:dynamic}, we have the following Lemma \ref{lem:100}.
+Next in Lemma \ref{lem:100}, we compute $\calC_2$ based on $\calC_1$, by using the data structure in Lemma \ref{lem:dynamic}.
 The algorithm for Lemma \ref{lem:100} essentially follows the behavior of the algorithm for Lemma \ref{lem:70}, but only focuses on searching the cells of $\calC_2'$.
 The efficiency of the algorithm for Lemma \ref{lem:100} also hinges on the observation that the cells of $\calC_2'$ form at most two subsets (separated by $C(z_1)$ if $C(z_1) \in \calC_2$) of consecutive cells of $\calC_2$ if we order the cells of $\calC_2$ from ``northwest'' to ``southeast''.

 \begin{lemma} We can determine the set $\calC_2$ in $O((1+m'_2)(\log^2 n+\log m))$ time, where $m'_2=|\calC'_2|$, and more specifically, our algorithm will compute the cells of $\calC_2'$ and determine whether $C(z_1)\in \calC_2$. \end{lemma} \begin{proof} We call the order of the cells of $\calC_1$ by which the skyline $\pi_1$ crosses them from left to right the {\em canonical order} of $\calC_1$.
 In other words, the canonical order of $\calC_1$ follows the northwest-to-southeast order.
 We define the canonical order of $\calC_2$ similarly.